Coverture: Analogous concepts outside the common law system

 In 1979, Louisiana became the last of the states of the U.S. to have its Head and Master law struck down.
-An appeal made it to the Supreme Court of the United States in 1980, and in the following year the high court's decision in Kirchberg v.
-Feenstra effectively declared the practice of male-rule in marriage unconstitutional, generally favoring instead a co-administration model.
+An appeal made it to the Supreme Court of the United States in 1980, and in the following year the Court's decision in Kirchberg v.
+Feenstra effectively declared the practice of male rule in marriage unconstitutional, generally favoring instead a co-administration model.

 Outside the legal realm

-The doctrine of coverture carried over into British heraldry, in which there were established traditional methods of displaying the coat of arms of an unmarried woman, displaying the coat of arms of a widow, or displaying the combined coat of arms of a couple jointly, but no accepted method of displaying the coat of arms of a married woman separately as an individual.
+The doctrine of coverture carried over into English heraldry, in which there were established traditional methods of displaying the coat of arms of an unmarried woman, displaying the coat of arms of a widow, or displaying the combined coat of arms of a couple jointly, but no accepted method of displaying the coat of arms of a married woman separately as an individual.

-The practice by which a woman relinquishes her name and adopts her husband's name (e.g., "Mrs. John Smith") is similarly a representation of coverture, although usually symbolic rather than legal in form.
+The traditional practice by which a woman relinquished her name and adopted her husband's name (e.g., "Mrs. John Smith") is similarly a representation of coverture, although usually symbolic rather than legal in form.

 In some cultures, particularly in the Anglophone West, wives often change their surnames to that of their husbands upon getting married.
 Although this procedure is today optional, for some it remains a controversial practice due to its tie to the historical doctrine of coverture or to other similar doctrines in civil law systems, and to the historically subordinated roles of wives; while others argue that today this is merely a harmless tradition that should be accepted as a free choice.
-Some jurisdictions consider this practice as discriminatory and contrary to women's rights, and have restricted or banned it; for example, since 1983, when Greece adopted a new marriage law which guaranteed gender equality between the spouses, women in Greece are required to keep their birth names for their whole life.
+Some jurisdictions consider this practice as discriminatory and contrary to women's rights, and have restricted or banned it; for example, since 1983, when Greece adopted a new marriage law which guaranteed gender equality between the spouses, people in Greece are required to keep their birth names for their whole life, although they may add their spouse's name to their own, and they may petition for a name change for "serious" reasons.

 Cultural references

 The phrase "the law is an ass" was popularized by Charles Dickens' Oliver Twist, when the character Mr. Bumble is informed that "the law supposes that your wife acts under your direction".
 Mr. Bumble replies, "if the law supposes that ... the law is a [sic] ass – a idiot.
 If that's the eye of the law, the law is a bachelor; and the worst I wish the law is that his eye may be opened by experience – by experience."

-The German television show Black Forest House follows three families who are trying to survive six months in the Montana countryside, including growing their own crops and surviving the winter.
+The television show Frontier House follows three families who are trying to survive six months in the Montana countryside, including growing their own crops and surviving the winter.
 It takes place during presidency of Abraham Lincoln, who was president when the Homestead Act of 1862 became law.
 During the show it is noted that coverture was still in effect, so only single women could claim land under the Homestead Act, because married women lost most of their rights.